Panda Express Fried Rice

 But you can also toss them in when you add the scrambled eggs back to the pan, if you want a good dose of oniony flavor throughout the dish.

-- Cook the Eggs Slowly – Avoid burnt, thin scrambled eggs by cooking them low and slow on a medium-low temperature until cooked through.
+• Cook the Eggs Slowly – Avoid burnt, thin scrambled eggs by cooking them low and slow over a medium-low temperature until cooked through.

 After adding the oil, wait until it heats enough to shimmer on the surface and then add the rice.
 Give it a stir and a toss, coating with the oil, and fry away!

-Any Chinese fried rice recipe is fantastic for meal prep!
+Any Chinese fried rice restaurant style recipe is fantastic for meal prep!
 It’s good in the refrigerator for up to 5 days, and this recipe makes 5 servings.

 Make a single batch for lunch throughout the week, or double the recipe for multiple dinners!